cachemedei/NeighbourhoodNurture/project-spec.md

   - [ ] Whether the pledge is anonymous or not
   - [x] A comment to go along with the pledge
 - [ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
-- [ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+- [x] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+  - no one
 - [ ] Return the relevant status codes for both successful and unsuccessful requests to the API.
 - [ ] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).
 - [ ] Use Token Authentication.